perl-openssl/perl-Crypt-OpenSSL-AES/README.md

 - $cipher->encrypt($data)

     Encrypt data.
-The size of `$data` must be exactly `blocksize` in length (16 bytes), otherwise this function will croak.
+For Block Ciphers (ECB and CBC) the size of `$data` must be exactly `blocksize` in length (16 bytes) **or** padding must be enabled in the **new** constructor, otherwise this function will croak.

+    For Stream ciphers (CFB, CTR or OFB) the block size is considered to be 1 byte and no padding is required.

-    You should use Crypt::CBC or something similar to encrypt/decrypt data of arbitrary lengths.
+    Crypt::CBC is no longer required to encrypt/decrypt data of arbitrary lengths.

 - $cipher->decrypt($data)

-    Decrypts `$data`.
-The size of `$data` must be exactly `blocksize` in length (16 bytes), otherwise this function will croak.
+    Decrypts data.
+For Block Ciphers (ECB and CBC) the size of `$data` must be exactly `blocksize` in length (16 bytes) **or** padding must be enabled in the **new** constructor, otherwise this function will croak.

+    For Stream ciphers (CFB, CTR or OFB) the block size is considered to be 1 byte and no padding is required.

-    You should use Crypt::CBC or something similar to encrypt/decrypt data of arbitrary lengths.
+    Crypt::CBC is no longer required to encrypt/decrypt data of arbitrary lengths.

 - keysize